vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

-While best efforts were applied by the authors to avoid mistakes and errors in this description, and to account for possible problems due to the complexity and multi-layer nature of the contract (from the low-level of Elements Scripts to the highest-level of interaction of the actors involved in the contract and their economic incentives), it is certainly possible that factors unforeseen or unaccounted for by the authors, mistakes or errors in this description, misinterpretations by the reader, etc., can lead to the unintended behavior of the components of
+While best efforts were applied by the authors to avoid mistakes and errors in this description, and to account for possible problems due to the complexity and multi-layer nature of the contract (from the low-level of Elements Scripts to the highest level of interaction of the actors involved in the contract and their economic incentives), it is certainly possible that factors unforeseen or unaccounted for by the authors, mistakes or errors in this description, misinterpretations by the reader, etc., can lead to the unintended behavior of the components of